antonioferngarcia/would-you-rather/README.md

 ## Would you rather App

 This project is the second project of the Udacity's React nano-degree and the pourpose of this project is to learn how to develop a realistic React/Redux app.
+User interface is developed using the material-ui library that provides react components following the material design guides.

 ## Available Scripts